 A Swimwear Odyssey: How boring patterned swimsuits helped me start a successful swimwear business

-It can be very daunting for a young swimmer or diver's parent, to choose a swimsuit from the many brands and styles now available.
+It can be very daunting for a young swimmer or diver's parent, to choose a training or competition swimsuit from the many brands and styles now available.

 When my girls started swimming it was really easy to choose between Speedo and Speedo and more Speedo and Zoggs.
 Speedo had the Endurance suits even back then, but mainly solid colours, maybe a few coloured lines and if you were really lucky, a printed front.
 Those suits lasted forever, from one daughter to the other and then sold on Ebay "in good order"!
 But the patterns were very limited and boring!
 We tried pretty patterned Zoggs, but the suits I bought weren't chlorine resistant and they just lasted less than two weeks, and we never went back to the brand (as it happened, nothing against it, I am just stating a fact!).
 So we stayed with the boring pattern suits, that is until I came across the Korean swimwear, which was represented by quite a few brands at the time: Tornado, Rally, Nequin, X-Blue, Kayvis and others, some of them still in business and thriving.
 And they were bright, bold and beautiful, and although only Xtra Life Lycra, pretty long lasting!
 By this time, my girls were club swimmers, so in training or competitions, everyone was admiring their suits!
 SO I thought, why not!
 Let's bring these pretty suits to the UK!